 Percentage of Graduates in Employment:

 The University of Worcester has one of the best records of graduate employment in the Country.
 In the Government-published Longitudinal Educational Outcomes survey (2017 and 2020), Worcester was placed in the top 10 for sustained employment with or without further study, one, two and three years after graduation.
-Over 97% of our graduates are in work or continuing to study within six months of graduating.
-(2018 Destination of Leavers from Higher Education data).
+94.6% of Worcester graduates are in work or further study 15 months after graduating (Graduate Outcomes Survey 2020).